 Some mixing and clumping with your fingers does for the topping.

 Then you plop the topping on the filling and shove it in the oven.
 No need to tangle with (or clean) the Cuisinart or the rolling pin.

 Shortly afterwards, mouth-watering smells begin to waft from the oven, filling your home with the essential aroma of comfort.
 And 45 minutes later you've got a heavenly dessert ready to serve with some ice cream.

 * 6 tart apples, peeled, cored and sliced

 * 3/4 cup brown sugar

 * 1 stick of butter, melted

 1. Preheat the oven to 375°F. Toss the apple slices, lemon juice, and vanilla in a large mixing bowl.

 2. Layer the sliced apples in a 9 x 12-inch baking dish.

-3 Combine the brown sugar, cinnamon, cloves, nutmeg and oats in a bowl.
-Cut in the butter and mix to combine with your hands.
+3 Combine the butter, brown sugar, cinnamon, cloves, nutmeg and oats in a bowl and stir well to combine.
 Crumble the topping over the apples.

 4 Bake for 45 minutes or until the oat topping looks crunchy and the apples are fork-tender.
 Serve warm with vanilla ice cream or a non-dairy equivalent (I was never a fan of the soy ice cream products but they do amazing things with coconut milk these days...)